Compliance & Enforcement FAQs

 The Federal Mine Safety and Health Review Commission has held that "unwarrantable failure" on the part of a mine operator in relation to a violation of the Mine Act constitutes more than just ordinary negligence.
 Secretary of Labor v.
 Emery Mining Corporation, 9 FMSHRC 1997 (December 1987).
 "Unwarrantable failure" may be characterized by such conduct as "reckless disregard", "intentional misconduct", "indifference", or a "serious lack of reasonable care".

-A mine operator has 30 days after the issuance of a judge's decision to file a petition for discretionary review with the Federal Mine Safety and Health Review Commission.
+A mine operator, contractor, agent or miner (Entity) has 30 days from the date of the issuance of a judge's decision to file a petition for discretionary review with the Federal Mine Safety and Health Review Commission.
 The petition must be filed upon one or more of the following grounds:

 - A finding or conclusion of material fact is not supported by substantial evidence;